hubverse-org/hubDocs/docs/source/user-guide/model-output.md

 The model output follows the specification of the `tasks.json` configuration file of the hub.
-If you are creating a model and would like to know what data type your columns should be in, the hubVerse has utilities to provide and arrow schema and even a full submission template from the `tasks.json` configuration file.
+If you are creating a model and would like to know what data type your columns should be in, the hubVerse has utilities to provide an arrow schema and even a full submission template from the `tasks.json` configuration file.